Jump to section

 - Develops a people-focused culture

-- Delivers significant positive impact on company performance
+- Delivers a significant positive impact on company performance

 - A strong method for ensuring decisions are made in the best interests of the company